-The 2018 hurricane season is in full swing in the Atlantic and Pacific oceans.
-Hurricane Olivia is currently targeting Hawaii, while the monster Hurricane Florence approaches the mid-Atlantic.
-They will certainly leave in their wake flooding, wind damage, and many, many people without electricity.
+The 2019 hurricane season is heating up in the Atlantic and Pacific oceans.
+We’ve all seen the damage brought to the Bahamas and coastal North Carolina by Hurricane Dorian, and more storms are currently brewing.
+While no one can truly prepare for a direct hit by a major hurricane, one of the most common problems brought by these storms is power outages.
 How can you sleep in the summer if you have no power because of these storms or even everyday thunderstorms?
 Here are some SleepBetter tips for sleeping well without electricity:

 - Avoid hot, heavy meals at dinnertime.
 A rich dinner can come back to haunt you in the middle of the night, especially in the summer.